-Anyways, a bunch of schoolgirls head off for a picnic on a rock, manners and nice clothes in tow, not knowing that the rock hates them and wants them dead.
-3 of them decide to go exploring on the rock (they've been acting creepy and are all like "It's calling to us" all day), and head off alone.
+Anyways, a bunch of schoolgirls head off for a picnic on a rock, pristine manners and proper clothing in tow, not knowing that the rock hates them and wants them dead.
+3 of them decide to go exploring around the rock (they've been acting creepy and are all like "It's calling to us" all day), and head off alone.
 Edith, the nose picking fatty of the group, tags along because she wants to be cool, even though she's fat.

 |"Bye!
 See you never!"|